devgoel186/CSF303-Computer-Networks-Lab/LAB-7/README.txt

 * Name - DEV GOEL
 * BITS Id - 2019A7PS0236G
-* Lab Number - LAB-7
+* Lab Number - LAB-Compre

 Following are the steps for running client-server communication: